aws-samples/generative-ai-cdk-constructs-samples/samples/sagemaker_custom_endpoint/README.md

 ### Prepare your model

-First, you need to prepare the model to run on the Inferentia 2 hardware.
+First, you need to prepare the model to run on the AWS Inferentia 2 hardware.
 For this, you can follow steps 1 to 3 from this [blog post](https://www.philschmid.de/inferentia2-embeddings).
 Save the location where your model artifacts are saved.

+> Note
+> This sample was tested in the region us-east-2.
+The Amazon S3 bucket containing your model artifacts needs to be in the same region where your real-time endpoint is deployed.

 To deploy this sample application, follow these steps to set up the required tools and configure your AWS environment: